freeopensourcegames/saga-of-the-viking-seafarer/docs/story/chapter-1/characters/characters.md

 - Plays the harp at the marketplace

 Lina (the gentle one, little angel)
-- Sells cotton fabrics at the marketplace
+- Sells fabrics, pelts, ... at the marketplace on a rustic wooden stall
-- Gets her goods from Maike (Southforge) and the ships in the harbor in Stoneholm
+- Gets her goods from Maike (Southforge, fabrics), Desche (Southforge, pelts) and the ships in the harbor in Stoneholm

 Jasper (the treasurer)
 - Treasurer for the mayor Tade